xMiguelx13/Active-Directory/README.md

 Following the installation of RAT/NAS, we will set up our DHCP which will allow a client (user) to join our network and sign on.
 Here, we w ill set the scope from: 172.16.0.100 to 172.16.0.200.
 <img src="https://i.imgur.com/G47ArB6.png" height="80%" width="80%" alt="VM"/>
 <img src="https://i.imgur.com/XPdMu7E.png" height="80%" width="80%" alt="VM"/>
+Ones we have successfully set up our Active Directory Domain Controller, we will use PowerShell in order to add 1,000 random names into our Server.
+This will serve as the "users" or clients within our organization.